VolkanSah/Text-to-Speech-PyGUI-for-Whisper/README.md

 1. Enter the text you want to convert to speech.
 2. Select the voice from the dropdown menu.
 3. Click "Generate Speech" to create the speech.
-The output will be saved as `speech.mp3` in the same directory.
+After finished work, you can save the speech_file whre you want.

 ## License